Arahbar2000/NuclearSegmentationDatabase/Readme.md

 6. Retrieve all nuclear segment entries for a z layer

+7. Add a metadata document to a collection

+8. Read the metadata document for a collection

 ### Naming and Format conventions

 The names and formats follow the Segmentation Pipeline specifications: